Home

 Care of Taro and Weeping Maple

-Care of Taro and Weeping Maple include pruning, fertilizers, watering etc. Taro pruning is done No pruning needed and Weeping Maple pruning is done Remove damaged leaves, Remove dead branches and Remove dead leaves.
+Care of Taro and Weeping Maple include pruning, fertilizers, watering etc. Taro pruning is done and Weeping Maple pruning is done Remove damaged leaves, Remove dead branches and Remove dead leaves.
 In summer Taro needs Lots of watering and in winter, it needs Average Water.
 Whereas, in summer Weeping Maple needs Lots of watering and in winter, it needs Average Water.

 Bulb Plants